Digitainability for EuroTeQ Universities

 Content

-The fourth block focuses on the presentation of the group projects: This is where the project groups pitch their first ideas!
-There are no limits to the way of the presentation - e.g. poster session, presentation or storyboard, video clip, etc. In addition to the peer-to-peer feedback, other cooperation partners will comment on the ideas presented and give suggestions for further development.
-The presentations thus represent a first milestone for further project work.
+The fourth block focuses on the presentation of the group projects: this is where the project groups pitch their initial ideas.
+There are no limits to the presentation method - e.g., poster session, presentation, storyboard, video clip, etc. In addition to the peer-to-peer feedback, other cooperation partners will comment on the ideas presented and give suggestions for further development.
+The presentations thus represent a significant milestone for the project's further development.

 The project seminar will take place online via Zoom at the following times.